"They're Dropping Like Flies"

 “Don’t count on it.
 The department doesn’t have the money in the budget.
 We’ll be lucky if they do a few sweeps in the sector.
 A typical buy-bust operation won’t do any good.
-The poisoned shit is coming from the Chinese gangs.
+The poisoned shit is coming from the Chinese gangs and they don’t do retail.
 Arresting the street-level dealers won’t solve the problem.
 We need to take down the suppliers.”

 And those dope dealers won’t roll on the suppliers.
 They’re terrified of the Chinese gangs, and with good reason.
-They’ve got to take out the gangs behind the supply, but how?
+We’ve got to take out the gangs behind the supply, but how?
 The regular Gang Unit deals almost entirely with black and Hispanic gangs.
 They don’t know shit about Asian gangs.
 I used to work that unit, remember?
 The department has an Asian Gang Unit, but it’s about eight guys – including their sergeant and lieutenant.
-They deal mostly with gang extortion cases.
-That’s a traditional Asian gang crime.
+They deal mostly with gang extortion and human trafficking cases.
+Those are traditional Asian gang crimes.
 Dope is a little out of their league.
 They’re going to have to coordinate with Narcotics Division, and I’m pretty sure that Asian gangs are a little out of their league.
-I’m pretty sure nobody over at Central Bureau Narcotics even speaks Mandarin or Cantonese.
+I’ll bet nobody over at Central Bureau Narcotics even speaks Mandarin or Cantonese.
 In short, this situation totally sucks.
 Even Sergeant Hendrickson can see that.
 Just look at him: he’s a frustrated as we are.

 “God damn it, maybe we can go straight to the source for a change?
 Try it that way?
 Lynott, who’s the main dealer in here?”